 First, this: #

-On the other hand perfection is boring, our ears and minds beg for stimulation, for surprise, for shock.
-Drums make complex sounds, that, while tuned, aren’t playing a constant note and we want our music to have sufficient progression, not just repeat the same sequence endlessly.
+On the other hand, perfection is boring, our ears and minds beg for stimulation, for surprise, for shock.
+Drums make complex sounds, that, while tuned (though not necessarily to a note on the piano), aren’t playing a constant note and we want our music to have sufficient progression, not just repeat the same sequence endlessly.
 A gnarly drop in some Dubstep or the cannon fire in the 1812 Overture both serve functionally a similar purpose.

 In the chromatic scale there are many other, more ‘refined’ scales like Minor, Major, Pentatonic, etc. These scales may be transposed to be centered around any note (or any frequency, since notes are just agreed upon frequencies and the ratios between them)